 The frequency of changing will, therefore, depend on how much milk the pads can absorb.
 As your milk supply stabilizes, you may not leak as much; hence, you may change the pads a couple of times a day and at night.

-Related article: Breast pads for heavy leaking
+Related article: nursing pads for heavy leaking

 Reasons why you should change nursing pads often